 - Kids Helpline is a free, private and confidential, telephone and online counselling service specifically for young people aged between 5 and 25 in Australia.
 Free call 1800 551 800 (24 hours a day, 7 days a week).
 Visit the Kids Helpline website to access email or web counselling services.

 - The Patricia Giles Centre provides individual counselling, group programs, camps and family day outings for clients, mostly children aged 4 to 18, who have witnessed and/or experienced violence in the family.
 Phone: (08) 9300 0340.

 Services for culturally and linguistically diverse people

-- Multicultural Women’s Advocacy Service: promotes the safety of women from migrant, refugee, or culturally and linguistically diverse backgrounds.
+- Multicultural Women’s Advocacy and Support: promotes the safety of women from migrant, refugee, or culturally and linguistically diverse backgrounds.
 Outreach services are in Rockingham/Fremantle, Gosnells, Mirrabooka and Northbridge.
 Phone: (08) 9328 1200 or (08) 9227 8122.

 - Multicultural Services Centre of WA: provides a range of programs and services to migrants and refugees.
 Phone: (08) 9328 2699.

 - Centrelink – Multicultural and Multilingual Services: speak with a skilled bilingual service officer about Centrelink payments and services.
 Phone: 131 202 (Monday to Friday, 8am to 5pm).

 - Ethnic Disability Advocacy Centre: aims to safeguard the rights of ethnic people with disabilities and their families.
 Phone: (08) 9388 7455; free call 1800 659 921.